sergeinack3/PowerERP/htdocs/custom/ultimatepdf/README.md

 Module for PDF models management
 =========

-This module required Powererp >=10.0.0 stable installation
+This module required PowerERP >=10.0.0 stable installation

 Thank you for your contribution